majestrate/i2p.rocks.blog/content/monotone-guide-for-the-lazy.md

 Most people quit half way through, but there is a faster way: run your own monotone server.

 If you feel like having a fun and painful adventure, check out the monotone manual, `man mtn`.

+For more info on contributing, check out the [new developers guide](https://geti2p.net/en/get-involved/guides/new-developers) on the Java I2P website.